AdobeDocs/advertising.en/help/dsp/inventory/deal-id-create.md

     1. Click **[!UICONTROL Save]**.

-1. (Guaranteed deals only) Select the ads that to use for the deal (or a 1x1 pixel for publisher managed ads) and create a default programmatic guaranteed (PG) placement.
+1. (Guaranteed deals only) Select the ads that to use for the deal (or the 1x1 pixel for publisher managed ads) and create a default programmatic guaranteed (PG) placement.

    Default PG placements ensure that your deal always returns a bid for each bid request.
 If you don't create a default PG placement, then any placements that target the deal don't place bids unless they're set up correctly.
 You should always create a default PG placement.
 In the [!UICONTROL Placements] view, default PG placements have a [!UICONTROL Sub-type] column value of "[!UICONTROL PG Default]."